Kruithne/spooder/README.md

 });
 ```

-Additionally, routes also support named parameters.
-These are defined by prefixing a path segment with a colon.
-These are added directly to the `searchParams` property of the `URL` object.
+Named parameters can be used in paths by prefixing a path segment with a colon.

+> ℹ️ Named parameters will overwrite existing query parameters with the same name.

 ```ts
 server.route('/test/:param', (req, url) => {
 	return new Response(url.searchParams.get('param'), { status: 200 });
 });
 ```
-> Note: Named parameters will overwrite existing search parameters with the same name.

-By default routes are matched exactly, but you can also use a wildcard to match any path that starts with a given path.
+Wildcards can be used to match any path that starts with a given path.

+> ℹ️ If you intend to use this for directory serving, you may be better suited looking at the `server.dir()` function.

 ```ts
 server.route('/test/*', (req, url) => {